Protocentral/protocentral_healthypi_v4/docs/faq.md

   </tr>
   <tr>
     <td class="tq-0pky">* Can the board works without a battery?</td>
-    <td class="tq-0pky">- No, some of the peripherals in the board may or may not power up  when used other power sources like USB cable.
-So, it is recommended to use the board with a battery.</td>
+    <td class="tq-0pky">- No, some of the peripherals in the board may or may not power up  when the board is powered up using other power sources like USB cable, power bank and so on.
+So, it is recommended to use the board with the Lipo battery provided along with the board.</td>
   </tr>
   <tr>
     <td class="tq-0pky">* What are the username and password for OTA login?</td>